 Well, this is where you're right.

-Levin years ago wrote the book Men in Black, it was it laid all of this out.
+Like Levin years ago wrote the book Men in Black.

 Let me go to the state of Georgia.

-Can you imagine the Secretary of State, and again, this this goes to the heart of the constitutional issue, uh, in terms of election law is is constitutionally only in the hands of the state legislature, but independent of the state legislature, the Secretary of State went into a consent agreement with Democrats that sued earlier this year,
+And again, this goes to the heart of the constitutional issue in terms of election law is constitutionally only in the hands of the state legislature, but independent of the state legislature.

-the Georgia cr Democratic Party, the senatorial campaign committee and the congressional committees, and allowed this two uh system of of signature verification.
+The Secretary of State went into a consent agreement with Democrats that sued earlier this year, the Georgia Democratic Party, the Senatorial Campaign Committee, and the congressional committees and allowed this two system of signature verification.

-Uh that would be the sole role of the legislature.
+That would be the sole role of the legislature.

-I think that the two Senators on the Republican side will win.
+I think that the two senators on the Republican side will win.

 I'm not so sure I agree with you.